danielwilhelm/STATA-NPIV/README.md

 - `power_inst` is the power of basis functions for Z (default = 3).
 - `num_exp` is the number of knots for X (default = 2) when using a B-spline basis.
 - `num_inst` is the number of knots for Z (default = 3) when using a B-spline basis.
+- `maxknot` is the maximum number of knots upto which cross-validation is executed. (default = 5)
 - adding the `polynomial` option makes the estimator use a polynomial spline basis (default is B-spline basis).
 - adding the `increasing` option makes the estimator impose the constraint that the estimator of g(x) is increasing in x.
 - adding the `decreasing` option makes the estimator impose the constraint that the estimator of g(x) is decreasing in x.